Home

 Sid Miller (left), Mike Smith and Art Miller re-set the fallen Minerd shaft

 Only a handful of graves were found to be marked, of the Minerd, Tressler and Forquer families.
 Retired civil engineer Wayne Miner, who performed the surveying and mapping, found from between 55 to 60 graves in various rows, marked only by rough upright fieldstones, with no lettering.
-At right, having completed his survey, Wayne clears the grave of Civil War veteran John S. Forquer, of the 4th WV Cavalry.

 "This is our way to give something back to the Dunbar community which has provided a home and livelihoods to hundreds of members of our families," said Sid Miller.
 "It also helps us honor individuals of the past, and is an opportunity for all of us to learn.
 We're sending a message that these lives will not be forgotten."